Tamatar is the essence of India

 Some names have been changed to protect identities.

 {Yes, this is a post about the worrisome aspects of social media.
-In the good old days one would accuse others with corrupted characters of sleeping around.
-Now one accuses them of smoring around.
 Is there any respite to be had from this bombardment of information about 'me' from all of us?}

 Tuesday, February 2, 2010